Skip to page content

 Panicum Virgatum (Switchgrass) Being Grown

-Using wood, wood pellets, and charcoal for heating and cooking can replace fossil fuels and may result in lower CO2 emissions overall.
-Wood can be harvested from forests, from woodlots that have to be thinned, or from urban trees that fall down or have to be cut down.
+Using wood, wood pellets, and charcoal for heating and cooking replaces fossil fuels for these activities, which may result in lower CO2 emissions overall.
+Wood can be harvested from forests, woodlots that must be thinned, or urban trees that fall down or must be cut down.

 Wood smoke contains harmful pollutants such as carbon monoxide and particulate matter.
-Modern wood-burning stoves, pellet stoves, and fireplace inserts can reduce the amount of particulates from burning wood.
-Wood and charcoal are major cooking and heating fuels in poor countries, but if people harvest the wood faster than trees can grow, it causes deforestation.
-Planting fast-growing trees for fuel and using fuel-efficient cooking stoves can help slow deforestation and improve the environment.
+Modern wood-burning stoves, pellet stoves, and fireplace inserts can reduce particulates released from burning wood.
+Wood and charcoal are major cooking and heating fuels in low-income countries, but if people harvest the wood faster than trees can grow, it causes deforestation.
+Planting fast-growing trees for fuel and using fuel-efficient cook stoves can help slow deforestation and improve the environment.

 Burning municipal solid waste (MSW) or wood waste

-Burning municipal solid waste (MSW, or garbage) in waste-to-energy plants could result in less waste buried in landfills.
+Burning municipal solid waste (MSW), or garbage, in waste-to-energy plants could result in less waste buried in landfills.
 On the other hand, burning garbage produces air pollution and releases the chemicals and substances in the waste into the air.
-Some of these chemicals can be hazardous to people and the environment if they are not properly controlled.
+Some of these chemicals, which are mostly related to burning non-biomass materials in the garbage, can be hazardous to people and the environment if they are not properly controlled.

-The U.S. Environmental Protection Agency (EPA) applies strict environmental rules to waste-to-energy plants, which require waste-to-energy plants to use air pollution control devices such as scrubbers, fabric filters, and electrostatic precipitators to capture air pollutants.
+The U.S. Environmental Protection Agency (EPA) has strict environmental rules for waste-to-energy plants that require waste-to-energy plants to use air pollution control devices such as scrubbers, fabric filters, and electrostatic precipitators to capture air pollutants.

-Scrubbers clean emissions from waste-to-energy facilities by spraying a liquid into the combustion gases to neutralize the acids present in the stream of emissions.
-Fabric filters and electrostatic precipitators also remove particles from the combustion gases.
-The particles—called fly ash—are then mixed with the ash that is removed from the bottom of the waste-to-energy furnace.
+Scrubbers spray a liquid into waste-to-energy gases produced from burning waste to neutralize acids in the gases.
+Fabric filters also remove particles from the gases.
+The particles—called fly ash—are mixed with the ash that is removed from the bottom of the waste-to-energy furnace.

-A waste-to-energy furnace burns at high temperatures (1,800°F to 2,000°F), which breaks down the chemicals in MSW into simpler, less harmful compounds.
+A waste-to-energy furnace burns at high temperatures (1,800°F to 2,000°F) so it can break down the chemicals in MSW into simpler, less harmful compounds.

 Disposing ash from waste-to-energy plants

-Ash from waste-to-energy plants can contain high concentrations of various metals that were present in the original waste.
+Ash from waste-to-energy plants can contain high concentrations of various metals that were present in the garbage.
 Textile dyes, printing inks, and ceramics, for example, may contain lead and cadmium.

 Separating waste before burning can solve part of the problem.
-Because batteries are the largest source of lead and cadmium in municipal waste, they should not be included in regular trash.
+Because batteries are the largest source of lead and cadmium in municipal waste, they should not be mixed in with regular trash.
 Florescent light bulbs should also not be put in regular trash because they contain small amounts of mercury.

-The EPA tests ash from waste-to-energy plants to make sure that it is not hazardous.
-The test looks for chemicals and metals that could contaminate ground water.
-Some MSW landfills use ash that is considered safe as a cover layer for their landfills, and some MSW ash is used to make concrete blocks and bricks.
+The EPA tests ash from waste-to-energy plants to make sure that it remains below hazardous levels.
+The EPA tests for chemicals and metals that could contaminate ground water.
+Some MSW landfills use ash the EPA considers safe as a cover layer for their landfills.
+Some MSW ash is used to make concrete blocks and bricks.

 Collecting landfill gas or biogas

-Biogas forms as a result of biological processes in sewage treatment plants, waste landfills, and livestock manure management systems.
-Biogas is composed mainly of methane (a greenhouse gas) and CO2.
+Biogas, which may be referred to as renewable natural gas, forms through biological processes in sewage treatment plants, waste landfills, and livestock manure management systems.
+Biogas is mainly methane (a greenhouse gas) and CO2.
 Many facilities that produce biogas capture it and burn the methane for heat or to generate electricity.
-This electricity is considered renewable and, in many states, contributes to meeting state renewable portfolio standards (RPS).
+Biogas-fueled electricity is considered renewable and, in many states, contributes to meeting state renewable portfolio standards (RPS).
 This electricity may replace electricity generation from fossil fuels and can result in a net reduction in CO2 emissions.
-Burning methane produces CO2, but because methane is a stronger greenhouse gas than CO2, the overall greenhouse effect is lower.
+Burning methane produces CO2, but because methane is a stronger greenhouse gas than CO2, the overall greenhouse effect of CO2 is lower than it is for methane.

-Biofuels may be carbon-neutral because the plants that are used to make biofuels (such as corn and sugarcane for ethanol and soy beans and oil palm trees for biodiesel) absorb CO2 as they grow and may offset the CO2 emissions when biofuels are produced and burned.
+Biofuels are generally cleaner burning than petroleum fuels made from crude oil, but biofuel production and consumption does effect the environment.
+Biofuels may be considered carbon-neutral because the plants that are used to make biofuels (such as corn and sugarcane for ethanol and soybeans and oil palm trees for biodiesel) absorb CO2 as they grow and may offset the CO2 emissions from producing or burning biofuels.